rhblind/drf-haystack/README.md

 ------------------

 - Python 2.7, 3.4 and above
-- Django 1.10 and 1.11 (2.x not supported by django-haystack)
+- Django 1.11 and 2.0
-- Haystack 2.5 and above
+- Haystack 2.8 and above
-- Django REST Framework 3.6 and above
+- Django REST Framework 3.7 and above

 Installation
 ------------